By Public Transport

 This journey planner gives all travel options: Traveline Scotland website 0871 200 22 33 (24 hour)

-Dunblane is on the main railway through Scotland and has regular direct services to Stirling (7 mins), Edinburgh (1hr), Glasgow (40mins), Gleneagles (15mins), Perth (30mins), Dundee (1 hour), Aberdeen and Inverness and via Stirling for Alloa.
-It is only 5hr 40mins from central London, or the sleeper service enables a full 2 day relaxing weekend away.
-Cycles are carried free and usually need booking for long distance journeys.
+Dunblane is on the main railway line through Scotland and has regular direct services to Stirling (7 mins), Edinburgh (1hr), Glasgow (40mins), Gleneagles (15mins), Perth (30mins), Dundee (1 hour), Aberdeen and Inverness and via Stirling for Alloa.
+It is only 5hr 40mins from central London.
+Alternatively, the sleeper service enables a full 2 day relaxing weekend away.
+Cycles are carried free but usually need booking for long distance journeys.

 The train is also convenient for local walking and cycling excursions to Bridge of Allan, Stirling, Alloa, many other stops between Edinburgh and Glasgow, and north to Gleneagles and Perth.
 The station booking office is manned Mon - Sat mornings only.
 Dunblane railway station is now fully accessible with lifts on the new footbridge.

 The Strathallan Comunity Rail Partnership seeks to link the railway with the community.
 Here is their website

 See our Taxis Webpage

 - Citylink M8: Glasgow-Stirling-Dunblane-Perth-Dundee: use bus stop on Perth Road by/opposite police station.
 Bikes are carried free provided they are in an approved box or bag and that there is sufficient space in the luggage hold.
 See the Scottish Citylink website for further details.

 - Local Buses: link Dunblane with towns and villages off the railway network – including Crieff, Doune, Callander, Stirling University, the Hillfoots and Fife.
 Many don’t run on Sundays and/or are infrequent so need planning.